openstack/charm-guide/doc/source/project/charm-delivery.rst

 ~~~~~~~~~~~~~~~~~~~~

 A charm's channel is typically changed as part of an OpenStack upgrade.
 The
-new channel must be chosen according to the target OpenStack release.
+new channel must be chosen according to the target future OpenStack release.

 .. warning::